 Chapter 1: Junction Fourteen

-The overnight reports were waiting on her desk, arranged in the order she preferred — lateral surveys left, junction readings right, anomaly flags centered — because Pell knew the arrangement and Pell arrived at fifth bell, a full hour before the rest of the office arrived.
+The overnight reports were waiting in the order she preferred — lateral surveys left, junction readings right, anomaly flags centered — because Pell knew the arrangement and arrived at fifth bell, a full hour before the rest of the office.
 It was a small competence.
 Dorren valued small competences.
+They were what held a system together when the large ones failed.

 She worked through the stack.
 Thornveil lateral — clean.
 Southern cluster junction — minor fluctuation, within tolerance.
-The sorting.
-The winnowing.
+The sorting, the winnowing.
+Thirty years of this, and the rhythm was the rhythm of breathing.

 She reached for the anomaly flags.
 Three overnight.
 A thermal spike near the Ashward — vent surge, nothing the bleed valves wouldn’t handle.
 A pressure drop in the Thornveil upper feed — marked for afternoon survey.
 And a note from the Gallery Authority: Junction 14, eastern Basin distribution.
 Recurring pressure failure.
 Nine days of intermittent loss.
 Standard repairs ineffective.